-a carpenter, and blacksmith-anything if found a more eager listener. you can do nothing better; but look," she great man like Tennyson cease to form that a clever printer could perhaps do bet- out glorious.
+a carpenter, and blacksmith-anything if | found a more eager listener. you can do nothing better; but look," she that a clever printer could perhaps do bet- out glorious.

-"That is very good reasoning," said I. "But if we could get that water up without trespassing through the wet heather.
+"That is very good reasoning," said I. trespassing through the wet heather.

-"Why shouldn't we?" she interrupted.
-To save us so much inconvenience is worth a certain sum, and if a blacksmith will carry out your idea for that sum it is worth while giving it to a blacksmith to do.
+"Why shouldn't we?" she interrupted. regret.
+'To save us so much inconvenience is worth a certain sum, and if a blacksmith will carry out your idea for that sum it is worth while giving it to a blacksmith to do.
 And surely we can afford it.
-There is all that money in my box we have got for the butter; and if that's not enough, there-are my rings."
+There is all that money in my box we have got for the butter; and if that's not enough, there are my rings."

 The shillings in that box were dear to her.
 In her mind, I believe, it represented subsistence for the future.
-Yet she was willing to give it all up for this purpose.
+Yet she was willing to give it all up for this pur- saidpose.
 I must have had a soul of adamant not to be touched by such self-sacrifice and de-